wikomoko/Candy_Bar_Simple_Apps/README.md

 This project can be use for any purposes, but remember to change Image Asset or just adding copyright of the Freepil and Undraw Author if you want to still using the imgades without change them.
 For the APK file can be downloaded and installed for all android phone but its requires minimum android version is 4.4 (Kitkat)

 # Design File
 The .fig (Figma File) was included on this project, just search for "Figma Design File".
-After that, open Figma.com and just drag the .fig file into www.Figma.com
+After that, open Figma.com and just drag the .fig file into www.Figma.com. or For more simple, just visit https://www.figma.com/file/yMmeXhmsi8P7sdE0p3fzpy/Candy-Bar?node-id=0%3A1 (this link only for view (can not edit), but you can download all content inside them)